ifs-ke/imanifinancialservices-guru/README.md

 *   **User Rights:**
     *   Access/Rectification: Provided via UI.
     *   Portability: Provided via CSV export for transactions/debts.
-    *   Erasure: Requires implementation (account deletion feature + backend data removal).
+    *   Erasure: Requires implementation (account deletion feature + backend data removal if Clerk is used).
 *   **Collaboration Feature:** Sharing requires user action.
 Clarity on what is shared and recipient notification is handled.

 **Recommendations for Improvement:**
 1.  **Encrypt Client-Side Cache:** Replace Base64 encoding in `storage-utils.ts` and the Zustand `persist` middleware storage adapter with actual encryption (e.g., using `SubtleCrypto`) if sensitive data *must* be cached client-side.
 Alternatively, redesign to minimize sensitive client-side caching.
-2.  **Implement User Data Deletion:** Create a mechanism for users to request deletion of their account and associated data from MongoDB.
+2.  **Implement User Data Deletion:** If using Clerk, create a mechanism for users to request deletion of their account and associated data from MongoDB.
 3.  **Formal Documentation:** Create and link a comprehensive Privacy Policy and Terms of Service.
 4.  **Data Retention Policy:** Define and implement how long inactive user data is kept.
-5.  **Review Third-Party Services:** Ensure Clerk, MongoDB Atlas, Vercel, and Logtail configurations align with GDPR/DPA requirements.
+5.  **Review Third-Party Services:** Ensure Clerk (if used), MongoDB Atlas, and Vercel configurations align with GDPR/DPA requirements.
-6.  **Server-Side Audit Logs:** For enhanced security, implement more structured server-side audit logging for sensitive actions (data modifications, sharing, admin actions if any).
+6.  **Server-Side Audit Logs:** For enhanced security, implement more structured server-side audit logging for sensitive actions.
-7.  **Logger Page Access Control:** If the Logger page is intended only for admins, re-implement role checks (using Clerk roles if enabled, or a custom system) for accessing it.
-Currently, it displays client-side logs for any authenticated user.
+7.  **Logger Page Access Control:** If the Logger page is intended only for admins, implement role checks (using Clerk roles if enabled and user has admin role, or a custom system) for accessing it.
+Currently, it displays client-side logs for any user.

-**Conclusion:** The application has implemented several key security measures, including user-scoped data access, integrity checks via hashing, MongoDB transactions, and session clearing on logout.
+**Conclusion:** The application has implemented several key security measures, including user-scoped data access, integrity checks via hashing, MongoDB transactions, and session clearing on user change/logout.
 The main compliance gap regarding sensitive data handling is the lack of **encryption** for client-side caching in Session Storage.
-Address this and add formal documentation/policies to significantly improve compliance posture.
-The backend logging uses the standard console and can be augmented with Logtail for centralized viewing.
+Addressing this and adding formal documentation/policies would significantly improve the compliance posture.